GabrielKikumoto/javaRestAPI/README.md

 Project created using Spring Boot to provide REST API to perform basic CRUD actions on entities User and Project

+# Tools
+- Mysql 8.0.33
+- Apache Maven 3.9.3
+- Java version: 17.0.2

+# MySQL configs
+In application.properties you can find the MySQL user and password configs.
+Change it as you find suitable.

 # Endpoints:

 ## User endpoints